-The employer and ASCE members shall comply with both the letter and the spirit of applicable environmental laws and foster an open and constructive relationship with regulatory agencies, environmental groups, other ASCE members, and the public with respect to environmental issues.
-ASCE members who are aware of situations in which the employer may not be complying with environmental laws or is improperly handling, discarding, or otherwise discharging any toxic or hazardous substance, shall immediately notify the employer of the infraction or offending conduct.
+The employer and Professional engineers shall comply with both the letter and the spirit of applicable environmental laws and foster an open and constructive relationship with regulatory agencies, environmental groups, other Professional engineers, and the public with respect to environmental issues.
+Professional engineers who are aware of situations in which the employer may not be complying with environmental laws or is improperly handling, discarding, or otherwise discharging any toxic or hazardous substance, shall immediately notify the employer of the infraction or offending conduct.